laur89/awesome-stars/README.md

 - [GilbN/theme.park](https://github.com/GilbN/theme.park) - A collection of themes/skins for your favorite apps.
 - [MrOtherGuy/firefox-csshacks](https://github.com/MrOtherGuy/firefox-csshacks) - Collection of userstyles affecting the browser
-- [johndatserakis/koa-vue-notes-web](https://github.com/johndatserakis/koa-vue-notes-web) - 🤓 This is a simple SPA built using Koa as the backend, Vue as the first frontend, and React as the second frontend.
-Features MySQL integration, user authentication, CRUD note actions, and Vuex store modules.
 - [Rahlir/theme-gruvbox](https://github.com/Rahlir/theme-gruvbox) - Gruvbox dark theme for Jupyter Lab.
 Modeled on classic gruvbox color palette and jupyter-themes gruvbox theme
 - [bennetthardwick/gruvbox-gtk](https://github.com/bennetthardwick/gruvbox-gtk) - Arc theme but with gruvbox colours.
 - [lvancrayelynghe/arc-variations](https://github.com/lvancrayelynghe/arc-variations) -